 If you're not an early bird, try going through some stretches when you get to your desk in the morning (yes, you may have to endure some strange looks from colleagues), or take a stroll to a nearby park in your lunch hour.

 A recent study has shown the benefits of short bursts of activity.

 "Breaking up your deskbound day with short walks, replacing the lift with the stairs and stretching out for just a couple of minutes will go a long way," suggests Williams.

 Taking a few minutes to decompress and stretch in the evenings will ease muscle tightness built up throughout the day, and stretching before bed may help you to relax.

-If that wasn't enough to convince you, here's a few more benefits of a daily stretching session:
+If that wasn't enough to convince you, here's a few more benefits of stretching everday:

 Spending long periods of time seated can tighten up hip flexors and hamstrings, eventually affecting your spine health.

 "Stretching these muscles can really help to both prevent and alleviate back pain," reveals Williams.

 As we age, our range of flexibility and mobility can decrease, making it hard to complete daily tasks.
 Smith advises starting the day with stretching exercises to combat the pain and stiffness felt after waking up, particularly as you get older.

 Stretching can improve your quality of life if you suffer from joint pain, but Williams suggests always working within a comfortable range of movement when completing mobility-based stretching exercises.